jomjol/AI-on-the-edge-device-docs/param-docs/parameter-pages/MakeImage/FixedExposure.md

 Default Value: `false`

 !!!
 Warning
-    This is an expert parameter!
+    This is an **Expert Parameter**!
+Only change it if you understand what it does!

 ## Description
-Please fill me with an explanation and useful links
+Fixes the illumination setting of camera at the startup and uses this later --> individual round is faster.